The American Horror of Hooding

 There is a long historical record of authorities—including enslavers, law enforcement, correctional bodies, and institutions of state-sanctioned violence—using hoods, masks, and other devices that cover people’s heads and mouths, to subdue, subjugate, and control, to cause humiliation and physical harm.
 Enslaved people whose resistance to bondage was deemed too much of a threat to the order were bound with iron muzzles that controlled them through silencing, humiliation, pain, blocked breathing, and food and sleep deprivation.
 Sometimes, the slavers’ pretext was to protect the enslaved person from themselves.
 Similar thinking guided the use of hooding at the Eastern Penitentiary of Pennsylvania, founded in the nineteenth century on Quaker principles of benevolence.
 Authorities at Eastern argued that the use of isolation and solitary confinement practices, such as hooding inmates when they left their cells, was edifying and humane.

-Not every police department has an official policy on the use of spit hoods These cases show situations where officers can reasonably avoid getting spit on by a “resistor,” who is already handcuffed and restrained, by positioning themselves behind the person, or wearing protective gear.
-But spit hoods, along with chokeholds, kneeling, and any other tactics that restrict breathing, remain in use, officially sanctioned or not.
+Not every police department has an official policy on the use of spit hoods These cases show situations where officers can reasonably avoid getting spit on by a “resister,” who is already handcuffed and restrained, by positioning themselves behind the person or wearing protective gear.
+But spit hoods, along with choke holds, kneeling, and any other tactics that restrict breathing, remain in use, officially sanctioned or not.
 Tactics like these can routinely make police officers’ bodies more dangerous than their guns, but society only scrutinizes the risk in the wake of a highly publicized death.
-Police departments (and other organizations that use spit hoods) may ascribe potentially linkable fatalities (and non-fatal injuries or trauma) to the victim’s underlying health conditions or behavior.
+Police departments (and other organizations that use spit hoods) may ascribe potentially linkable fatalities (and nonfatal injuries or trauma) to the victim’s underlying health conditions or behavior.
 In some cases, the use of a spit hood may not even be divulged to families or the public.

-As the era of COVID-19 has brought a surge in demand to vendors of spit hoods, it’s time to scrutinize use of these devices and practices.
-The officers who killed Prude cited their fear of his claims of having coronavirus to justify their use of the spit hood, but none of the officers appeared to have been masked, and spit hoods have been in use for years prior to the current pandemic.
-In any time, the practice of hooding subdues—and diminishes—by controlling the hooded person’s breathing capabilities and sensory experience.
+As the era of Covid-19 has brought a surge in demand to vendors of spit hoods, it’s time to scrutinize the use of these devices and practices.
+The officers who killed Prude cited their fear of his claims of having the coronavirus to justify their use of the spit hood, but none of the officers appear to have been masked, and spit hoods were in use for years prior to the current pandemic.
+At any time, the practice of hooding subdues—and diminishes—by controlling the hooded person’s breathing capabilities and sensory experience.
 This combination of restraint, subjugation, and obstruction of breathing is typical of other controversial techniques employed by police officers.
-The killing of Eric Garner highlighted the use of chokeholds, by which officers apply pressure “on the sides of the neck, and on the arteries to the brain” of a person they want to detain.
+The killing of Eric Garner highlighted the use of choke holds, by which officers apply pressure “on the sides of the neck, and on the arteries to the brain” of a person they want to detain.
 In Minneapolis, where George Floyd took his final breath as an officer knelt on his neck, an investigation of police records revealed that “three-fifths of those subjected to neck restraints and then rendered unconscious were black.”

-Rochester Mayor Lovely A. Warren said this week Police Chief La’Ron Singletary had told her that Prude died from “an overdose in police custody,” and that he failed to mention a spit hood.
-As medical examiner ruled, though, Prude’s death as a homicide—one resulting from “complications of asphyxia in the setting of physical restraint.”
+Rochester Mayor Lovely A. Warren said this week that Police Chief La’Ron Singletary had told her that Prude died from “an overdose in police custody” and that he failed to mention a spit hood.
+A medical examiner ruled Prude’s death as a homicide, though—one resulting from “complications of asphyxia in the setting of physical restraint.”
 Police in Dujuan Armstrong’s case said they thought he was under the influence of drugs and reported his death as the result of an overdose.
 However, the coroner declared his cause of death to be asphyxiation from the hood along with other factors.
-Armstrong’s family had to press authorities for over a year for access and release of the video.
+Armstrong’s family had to press authorities for over a year for access to and release of the video.
 In McKenna’s case, video (released only after authorities decided not to press charges against the officers involved) shows that she, like Prude, was naked at the time.
 The deputies restraining her wore biohazard gear, plausibly sufficient protection from the dangers of spittle.

 “Excited delirium” has become a common official, but not scientifically supported, catchall term for in-custody deaths involving the use of restraining tactics that impede breathing.
 Police departments and their coroners across the nation peddle the notion that excited delirium, or struggling while being restrained, can cause someone to die suddenly.
 The Appeal reports that “there have been few documented cases outside of police custody or correctional facilities,” and those cases have been linked to a serial killer whose victims were asphyxiated.
 It is noteworthy that in addition to being under police control, many of the theorized “excited delirium” victims are Black or other people of color.

 The practice of categorizing deaths as “excited delirium” conveniently allows authorities to evade accountability for in-custody fatalities involving tactics that hamper breathing, including spit hoods.
 Imagine if someone or something cuts off your air supply.
-The body’s natural response is to resist being suffocated by vigorously struggling to reposition yourself or remove the source of anguish.
+Your body’s natural response is to resist being suffocated by vigorously struggling to reposition itself or remove the source of anguish.
 Your body cannot help doing this.
-The unsubstantiated theory behind “excited delirium,” which is not a medical diagnosis or term, makes a circular argument that this reflex to fight suffocation—and not the chokehold or the hood or the knee pressing into the neck or back—causes the victim’s death.
+The unsubstantiated theory behind “excited delirium,” which is not a medical diagnosis or term, makes a circular argument that this reflex to fight suffocation—and not the choke hold or the hood or the knee pressing into the neck or back—causes the victim’s death.

 “The scene—a Black man, handcuffed and sitting in a street, wearing nothing but a white hood—seemed a shocking combination of physical helplessness and racist imagery from another era,” the Times reported.
 Unfortunately, there is nothing bygone about this image, this incident, or the racism and institutional violence that fueled it.
-Our knowledge of this history should inform our outrage over police violence, and galvanize efforts to abolish state-sanctioned torture.
-In the last ten years, at least 70 people—more than half of them Black—have died pleading to police, “I can’t breathe.”
+Our knowledge of this history should inform our outrage over police violence and galvanize efforts to abolish state-sanctioned torture.
+In the last 10 years, at least 70 people—more than half of them Black—have died pleading to police, “I can’t breathe.”
 Stop hooding.
-Stop chokeholds.
+Stop choke holds.
 Stop robbing Black people of their right to breathe.

 Read more https://newrepublic.com/article/159263/daniel-prude-rochester-new-york-spit-hood-history